Beliavsky/Fortran-tools-on-GitHub/README.md

 [gfortran-for-macOS](https://github.com/fxcoudert/gfortran-for-macOS): gfortran for macOS Intel, by fxcoudert.
 Gfortran installation on various platforms is discussed at [fortran-lang](https://fortran-lang.org/learn/os_setup/install_gfortran).

 [lfortran](https://github.com/lfortran/lfortran): modern open-source (BSD licensed) interactive Fortran compiler built on top of LLVM.
 It can execute user's code interactively to allow exploratory work (much like Python, MATLAB or Julia) as well as compile to binaries with the goal to run user's code on modern architectures such as multi-core CPUs and GPUs.

-[MinGW package for the Fortran package manager](https://github.com/awvwgk/mingw-w64-fpm-pkgbuild): provides package build instructions for the Fortran package manager (fpm) compatible with the MSYS2 toolchain.
-This project provides prebuilt MinGW packages at the release page.

 [ompi](https://github.com/open-mpi/ompi): open source Message Passing Interface (MPI) implementation that is developed and maintained by a consortium of academic, research, and industry partners